Glove Integrity Tester for Isolators

 The tester developed by EREA is:

-- Equipped with two sensors that detect pressure inside the glove
+- Equipped with two sensors that detect the pressure inside the glove

-- Integrated with a Siemens HMI interface for complete control
+- Integrated with a Siemens HMI interface for full control

-- Designed to be lighter, with lower power consumption and longer battery life
+- Designed to be lighter, with lower energy consumption and greater autonomy

-- Easy to use, with less mechanical complexity
+- Easy to use, with reduced mechanical complexity

-- Adaptable to different glove ring formats (round, oval, etc.)
+- Adaptable to different glove port formats (round, oval, etc.)

 Exclusive dual sensor technology

-- The first sensor measures and regulates the pressure in the glove,
+- The first sensor measures and regulates the pressure inside the glove

-- while the second continuously monitors the reliability of the first.
+- The second continuously monitors the reliability of the first sensor

-If a discrepancy is detected, a preventive alarm is triggered to alert the user to the need for calibration.
+If a deviation is detected, a preventive alarm is triggered to alert the user that calibration is required.

-The EREA tester is WPA2 Enterprise compatible, a centralised authentication protocol ensuring that only authorised devices can connect to the Wi-Fi network.
-In addition, our Wi-Fi router is configured to be invisible to computers: it does not broadcast its name (SSID).
-An ultra-secure connection, only accessible to users with login details – effective protection against cyber attacks.
+The EREA tester is compatible with WPA2 Enterprise, a centralized authentication protocol ensuring that only authorized devices can connect to the Wi-Fi network.
+In addition, the Wi-Fi router is configured to be invisible to computers, as it does not broadcast its SSID.
+This ultra-secure connection is accessible only to users with valid credentials, providing effective protection against cyberattacks.

 Operating principle